 At the bottom of this page, you will find descriptions of the organizations who participate in our internship program.
 Read through them and pick out the programs that align with your personal interests and career goals.
 Each site has its own requirements and limitations, so you should plan well ahead to find a suitable internship site for you.

 With prior approval, you may also pursue an internship at sites that are not on this list, as long as the program will (a) fill your required hours, (b) provide you with experience observing and working with animals or with issues related to animal behavior, and (c) allow you to conduct an independent research, educational, or outreach project.
-For more information on arranging internships at other sites, contact the program director, G. Troy Smith, at firstname.lastname@example.org.
+For more information on arranging internships at other sites, contact our internship supervisor, Adam Smith, at firstname.lastname@example.org.

 2. Contact the sites that interest you.

 At least one semester before you intend to begin your internship, you should contact the organization(s) of your choice to inquire about available opportunities.
 Here are some questions you might discuss:

 - What do interns at this organization do on a typical day?